erykjj/jwlmanager/README.md

 You can force the GUI to launch in a language by appending the corresponding language code parameter.
 So, if you want to start the app in Spanish, you would invoke it as...
 - Linux terminal: `python3 JWLManager.py -es`
-- Windows Comand Prompt (or shortcut): `JWLManager.exe -es`
+- Windows command console (or shortcut): `JWLManager.exe -es`
-- macOS Terminal: `open -a JWLManager.app --args -es`
+- macOS terminal: `open -a JWLManager.app --args -es`

 If you have Python3.11+ installed on your system and can install some of the required dependencies[^2], you can simply clone it: